dra2020/rdapy/docs/_pages/scoring.md

 ```

 This copies all the data in the repository to your local machine.
+This repository is quite large, so you may want to use the alternative method below.

-Another way to use this data is to download the data for a state temporarily:
+Another way to use this data is to download the data for a state temporarily as you need it.
+For example:

 ```bash
 scripts/GET-GEOJSON.sh \